bbauska/HTML5-webdev/html-basics.md

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is accessibility & ARIA role means in a web application?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The **Accessible Rich Internet Applications (ARIA)** Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
-It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.
+<p>The <mark><b>Accessible Rich Internet Applications (ARIA)</b></mark> Suite, defines a
+way to make Web content and Web applications more accessible to people with disabilities.
+It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.</p>

 Screen readers work with regular HTML, but adding ARIA can provide screen reader users with greater context and interactivity with the content on the page.
 ARIA has no effect on how elements are displayed or behave in browsers.
 It does not add new functionality, and is meant to act only as an extra descriptive layer for screen readers.